Understanding your health

 When to consult a physiotherapist for an adductor strain?

-Consult a physical therapist if you have the symptoms described above.
-You do not need to see a doctor before consulting a physical therapist.
+Consult a physiotherapist if you experience the symptoms described above.
+You do not need to see a doctor before consulting for physiotherapy.

 Consult within 48-72 hours if: